-The Remuneration of directors and sub-committee for the year 2018 has been carefully considered by the Board of Directors and approved by the Annual General Meeting of Shareholders for the year 2018 held on April 25, 2018 as per Board of Directors' proposal.
-The basis for remuneration was determined by the roles and responsibilities of the directors, comparison with listed companies in the same industry, and the operating results of the Company and current economic conditions.
+The Remuneration of directors and sub-committee for the year 2019 has been carefully considered by the Board of Directors and approved by the 2019 Annual General Meeting of Shareholders held on April 26, 2019 as per Board of Directors' proposal.
+The basis for remuneration was determined by the roles and responsibilities of the directors, comparison with listed companies in the same industry, and the operating results of the company and current economic conditions.

-The remuneration of the Board of Directors and Sub-Committee for the year 2018 is as follow;
+The remuneration of the Board of Directors and Sub-Committee for the year 2019 as follow;